Clustering and Ranking: Diversity-preserved Instruction Selection through Expert-aligned Quality Estimation: Method

-Quality estimation (QE) is a pivotal task in the field of machine translation (MT).
-The score of sentence-level or paragraph-level QE can be utilized to assess the effectiveness of MT models, or to select translations of superior quality for specific purposes such as manual post-editing and model training.

-Presently, the IT process of LLMs encounters a similar challenge: the rapid transition of our instruction pairs from being exceedingly scarce to overwhelmingly abundant yet varying in quality.
-Typically, to gauge the quality of an IT dataset, it necessitates a fine-tuning of the baseline model using entire data, followed by performance testing on benchmarks – initially through inference on the test set and subsequently evaluating the inference results via LLMs or human judgement.
-This process demands extensive computational resources.
-We aspire to shift the focus of evaluating model performance to evaluating IT datasets through IQE.
-Our goal is to initially perform a coarse screening of a large number of instructions using IQE, followed by refining and choosing the optimal LLM with minimal datasets to lower the total computational expense involved in instruction filtering and verification.
+\paragraph{From Quality Estimation to Instruction Pair Quality Estimation.} Quality estimation is a crucial task in machine translation (MT), enabling the assessment of MT models' effectiveness and the selection of high-quality translations for specific purposes, such as manual post-editing.
+Similarly, LLMs' IT process faces the challenge of rapidly shifting from rare to abundant instruction pairs with inconsistent quality.
+Ensuring the quality of IT datasets presents a significant challenge, necessitating adjustments to the pre-trained model, executing inference on test datasets, and undergoing evaluation by LLM or human annotators.
+These processes are not only time-intensive but also demand considerable computational resources.
+To address this, we propose a paradigm shift from evaluating model performance to assessing IT datasets via IQE.
+Our goal is to perform a coarse screening of a large number of instructions using IQE, followed by refining and selecting the optimal LLM with minimal datasets to reduce the overall computational cost associated with instruction filtering and verification.